Robert Banks (American football)

-Robert Nathan Banks (born December 10, 1963) is an American former professional football defensive end who played in the National Football League (NFL).
+Robert Nathan Banks (born December 10, 1963) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish.

 Born in Williamsburg, Virginia, Banks attended Peninsula Catholic High School before transferring to Hampton High School in Hampton, Virginia, to play football.
 In 1982, the Touchdown Club of Columbus awarded Banks their second annual Sam B. Nicola Trophy, designating him as the National High School Player of the Year.
 Banks played for University of Notre Dame in the mid-1980s.
-He was drafted by the Houston Oilers football team in the 7th round (176th overall) of the 1987 NFL draft.
+He was selected by the Houston Oilers football team in the 7th round (176th overall) of the 1987 NFL draft.
 He played off the bench for one year in Houston before moving to the Cleveland Browns, where he started 15 games in 1989.
 He started 9 of the 15 games he played in 1990, which was his last year in the NFL.

 As of 2016, he is the campus director of admissions for the Houston campus of the Aviation Institute of Maintenance.